Oseec/20MinCoach/README.md

 This layer is isolated in `src/background/`, with sample code and documentation for the team to extend when integrating the 20minCoach backend (live sessions, coach presence, notifications, etc.), or designing a future mobile version.

-#### Validators (not documented yet)

-Correlate this section with the model design
-Provide at least one example of the validator and proper guidelines as explained in model.
-Me parece que esto ya está.

 #### DTOs